mhc65582/hw_interpolation/README.md

 ## Tutorial 2 Exercises<a name="1"></a>

-For your in-class work, read tutorial 2 and complete the items marked as "Exercise":
+For your in-class work, read tutorial 2 and complete the items marked as "Exercise".
+You'll be working with `interpolation.m`

  * For loops
  * While loops
  * If/else statements
  * Lagrange polynomial function
  * Writing a new function

+The problems below are homework -- continue editing `interpolation.m` as you solve these problems.

 ## Problem 1<a name="2"></a>